sreetamdev/gdp/README.md

 5. Output:
     1.Performed an ELT (Extract, Load, Transform) process on the ingested data in Postgres databse table to create a table that aligns with the provided format.
 The table contains information about countries' GDPs recorded every year since 2000.
     2. Wrote 1 test case in dbt.
-    3. Implemented CI/CD using GitHub.
+    3. Implemented CI/CD using GitHub after connecting with remote repo using Github personal tokens during authentication.
 Performed one Pull Request (PR) to demonstrate your integration of CI/CD principles in my workflow.
     4. The table columns were aligned as per below
       a.
 Country
       b.
 Year
       c.
 Gdp
       d. gdp_growth = calculated as ( gdp - previous year gdp ) / previous year gdp
       e. min_gdp_growth_since_2000: (minimum GDP growth from year 2000 to the current year the row represents (not to the latest year)
       f. max_gdp_growth_since_2000: (maximum GDP growth from year 2000 to the current year the row represents (not to the latest year).